Best noise-cancelling earbuds 2025

 As far as sound quality goes, this is as good as Apple has managed from a pair of wireless buds, offering up weight, detail and a good dose of dynamic subtlety to produce a pair of accomplished performers that make a huge step up from their predecessors.

 Add to this the fact they just work so seamlessly with Apple devices and they become a no-brainer if you're immersed in the brand's ever-popular ecosystem.
-Rumour has it that AirPods Pro 3 might be on the horizon for 2025, but for now, these are the Apple buds to beat.
+They have now been replaced by the AirPods Pro 3 – look out for our review soon.

 Read the full Apple AirPods Pro 2 review